 Prior to the 7 years of oppression, there was a period of 40 years of peace.
-The nation had been undisturbed for 40 years after being delivered from the Canaanites, yet, they turned away from the Lord and found themselves overtaken and dominated.
+The nation had been undisturbed for 40 years after being delivered from the Canaanites, yet, they turned away from the Lord, allowed pockets of Canaanites to remain, and found themselves overtaken and dominated by that which was not removed.
 The Lord had delivered them time and time again, yet, the people would continually lose sight of all He had done, turning away, and toward the gods of the world.
-The pattern would be repeated for more than 250 years, yet, whenever they cried out to God, He was faithful to deliver.
+The pattern would be repeated for more than 400 years, yet, whenever they cried out to God, He was faithful to deliver.

 Though they had failed to listen to the Lord, pursue His ways or keep Him at the center and foundation of their nation and lives; the Lord never failed to listen when they cried out to Him.
 They had turned away from Him, but still, He was their very present help in their time of trouble and responded to their cry for help.

 Read Judges 6:1-16

 The situation the Israelites were in is an important one for you and for me personally.
 They had continually turned away from the Lord.
 At the end of chapter 5, we see that they had 40 years of peace in the land after the Canaanites were defeated, and then in verse one of chapter 6, they again turned away from God, doing evil in His sight.